 Chloe Williams is a DIS alumna now living in Copenhagen.
-As the leader of the Diverse Identities Social Club at DIS, Chloe has been able to bring together students of diverse backgrounds to discuss their experiences as ex-pats in Copenhagen.
-We recently chatted with Chloe to hear more about her experience as a student, her role with D.I.S.
+As the leader of the Diverse Identities Social Club at DIS, (find information about the D.I.S.
+Club in Stockholm here) Chloe has been able to bring together students of diverse backgrounds to discuss their experiences as expats in Copenhagen.
+We recently chatted with Chloe to hear more about her experience as a student, her role with the D.I.S.
 Club, and advice she has for current students.

-I had always been in contact with DIS staff and faculty since I was a student, and last semester, one staff member asked if I would be interested in running the group.
-I spoke with [DIS Staff member] Heather about the role, and sat in on one of the club’s meetings.
-It seemed like a really inclusive community.
+CW: I had always been in contact with DIS staff and faculty since I was a student, and last semester, one staff member asked if I would be interested in running the group.
 It’s a really great club within DIS because it makes sure students have the resources they need; it’s a place where students can come and bring their experiences and talk about things going on.

 I’m a proponent of making the most of the experience, which takes mindfulness.
 We discussed some of the initial interactions, thoughts, or fears that they had during their first two weeks in Denmark.
 Some were very positive, some were very real, or very challenging.
 Then we talked about it openly, and other students would respond to their comments.

 I try to come in with my experience and feedback, and advice on how I would handle the situation – but I try to keep it as open as possible.
 Students have this space to make their challenges heard and vent if need be.

 DIS: What is the importance of the D.I.S.
 Club?